 Not returning emails or phone calls from potential clients seeking to buy a home or gather information of a Real estate brokerage in a timely manner — within 30 minutes — is the same as “leaving money on the table.”
 That was the consensus at a Leading Real Estate Companies of the World seminar on cultivating e-leads at the organization’s annual conference, held in Las Vegas last week.

-The seminar focused on the correct uses of customer relationship management software and how best to handle online communications with potential homebuyers, and three panelists — Howard Chung of John L. Scott Real Estate in Bellevue, Wash., Elizabeth Messier of Residential Properties Ltd. in Providence, R.I., and John D'Ambrogio of Baird & Warner in Chicago — agreed that no matter the size of the brokerage, online leads are substantial to a thriving business.
+The seminar focused on CRM strategy and the correct uses of customer relationship management software and how best to handle online communications with potential homebuyers, and three panelists — Howard Chung of John L. Scott Real Estate in Bellevue, Wash., Elizabeth Messier of Residential Properties Ltd. in Providence, R.I., and John D'Ambrogio of Baird & Warner in Chicago — agreed that no matter the size of the brokerage, online real estate leads are substantial to a thriving business.

 “I really feel there is gold in the trash,” said Messier, who added her difficult challenge is to convince her agents of that.